 With all this news about Amazon wanting to build drones for deliveries, maybe we should use drones for our daily lives to get us a cup of coffee from down the local shop.
 With the Raspberry Pi you can build your own drone or quad-copter too all you need is some time, some materials and this guide!
 Give it a try.

 Not sure what the weather is going to be like over Christmas?
 Want to know?
-Using some DIY materials from your local electronic store such as Maplins (a UK based electronic store) and a Raspberry Pi you can build your own weather machine!
-A perfect project for a rainy day or to predict when it’ll be a rainy day..
+Using some DIY materials from your local electronic stores such as Maplins (a UK-based electronic store) and a Raspberry Pi you can build your own weather machine!
+A perfect project for a rainy day or to predict when it’ll be a rainy day.
 Why not give this a try.

-Hopefully this guide as given you some useful ideas why a Raspberry Pi makes an ideal Christmas present and what cool things you can do with one, some have been really adventurous and have bodly gone where no Pi as gone before.
+Hopefully, this guide has given you some useful ideas about why a Raspberry Pi makes an ideal Christmas present and what cool things you can do with one, some have been really adventurous and have boldly gone where no Pi has gone before.

 If you have some cool ideas of what you can do with a Pi or doing something adventurous with one, let us know.